siliconflow/onediff/onediff_comfy_nodes/modules/oneflow/hijack_comfyui_instantid/README.md

 > Recommend running the official example of ComfyUI_InstantID now, and then trying OneDiff acceleration.
 > You can Load these images in ComfyUI to get the full workflow.

-Experiment (NVIDIA A100-PCIE-40GB) Workflow for OneDiff Acceleration in ComfyUI_InstantID:
+Experiment (GeForce RTX 3090) Workflow for OneDiff Acceleration in ComfyUI_InstantID:

 1. Replace the **`Load Checkpoint`** node with **`Load Checkpoint - OneDiff`** node.
 2. Add a **`Batch Size Patcher`** node before the **`Ksampler`** node (due to temporary lack of support for dynamic batch size).